 Human resource is the most vibrant resource in an organisation.
 Therefore, for consistency in quality, employees must for example, be trained continuously to adapt to changes in the market.

 Once they are trained, the next big thing is motivating them to meet deadlines.
 Policies and procedures constantly change.
-It is wise to maintain highly trained staff who efficiently complete their tasks.
+Hence why it is wise to maintain highly trained staff who efficiently complete their tasks.

 Improved Risk Management

 With real time data, it is easier to identify potential threats that can affect your organisation.
-Using a digital process management system as such, managers can give tasks to employees and monitor their progress in respect to the timing.
+With a digital quality management system as such, managers can give tasks to employees and monitor their progress in respect to the timing.

-Customer feedback is wisely used in making future business decisions.
+Customer feedback is widely used in making future business decisions.

 When complaints emerge, notifications are sent to respective employees to inform them to take corrective action.
 Taking the best approach to risk assessment can help determine critical events from non-critical events.
 In this regard, prioritizing critical.

 Furthermore, a digital QMS gives you all the features needed to abandon stressful and tedious manual tasks.
-All your documents are stored safely and ready when you are.
+Even more, all your documents are stored safely and ready when you are.

 To conclude, a cloud-based system can be used as your digital Quality Management System.
 Allowing you to create workflow apps and better quality management processes.